MicrosoftDocs/WSL/WSL/troubleshooting.md

   - Ensure that you have the Windows Subsystem for Linux enabled, and that you're using Windows Build version 18362 or higher.
 To enable WSL run this command in a PowerShell prompt with admin privileges: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`.

 - **The requested operation could not be completed due to a virtual disk system limitation.
 Virtual hard disk files must be uncompressed and unencrypted and must not be sparse.**
   - Deselect “Compress contents” (as well as “Encrypt contents” if that’s checked) by opening the profile folder for your Linux distribution.
-It should be located in a folder on your Windows file system, something like: `USERPROFILE%\AppData\Local\Packages\CanonicalGroupLimited...`
+It should be located in a folder on your Windows file system, something like: `%USERPROFILE%\AppData\Local\Packages\CanonicalGroupLimited...`
   - In this Linux distro profile, there should be a LocalState folder.
 Right-click this folder to display a menu of options.
 Select Properties > Advanced and then ensure that the “Compress contents to save disk space” and “Encrypt contents to secure data” checkboxes are unselected (not checked).
 If you are asked whether to apply this to just to the current folder or to all subfolders and files, select “just this folder” because you are only clearing the compress flag.
 After this, the `wsl --set-version` command should work.

 ![Screenshot of WSL distro property settings](media/troubleshooting-virtualdisk-compress.png)